diballesteros/blog-posts/testing-a-react-application-creating-a-unit-test.md

 ---
-title: Testing a React Application What is Vitest?
+title: Testing a React Application Creating a Unit Test
 date: 2022-05-02
 published: true
-description: The third part of a series of articles on how to test a React Application.
-I go over how Vitest and its syntax work in the simplest terms.
+description: Unit tests are essential to ensuring confidence in the code we have written.
+In the fourth part of this series, I'll be going over how to write our first unit test and the thought process of how I decided what to test.
 categories:
     - testing
     - react